Music lessons FAQ

 How old does my child have to be to start learning?

 We start teaching at 7 or 8 years old, depending on the individual child.
+If your child is younger and you’re very keen to begin, please let us know and we can have a chat about it.
 There is no upper age limit to learning an instrument though!

 Will you come to my house to teach a music lesson?